chaseruskin/orbit/docs/src/commands/remove.md

 ## __SYNOPSIS__

 ```
-orbit remove [options] <ip>
+orbit remove [options] <project>
 ```

 ## __DESCRIPTION__

-Deletes save data for a known ip from the catalog.
-The ip's data for its particular version is removed from the catalog's cache and the catalog's archive.
+Deletes save data for a known project from the catalog.
+The project's data for its particular version is removed from the catalog's cache and the catalog's archive.

-By default, an interactive prompt will appear to confirm with the user if the correct ip is okay to be removed.
+By default, an interactive prompt will appear to confirm with the user if the correct project is okay to be removed.
 To skip this interactive prompt and assume it is correct without confirmation, use the `--force` option.

-To add ip to the catalog, see the `install` command.
+To add a project to the catalog, see the `install` command.

 ## __OPTIONS__

-`<ip>`
+`<project>`
-&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Ip specification
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Project id specification

 `--force`
 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Skip interactive prompts